Contemporary knowledge about God, Evolution, and the meaning of human life.

 And the absence of calm leads to the loss of the Base!…

 27. The one who knows the Path can find the right direction even if there is no treaded trail.
-The one who can speak does not make mistakes.
-The one who can count does not miscount.
+The one who knows how to speak does not make mistakes.
+The one who knows how to count does not miscount.
 The best treasury has no lock, yet no one can open it.
 The best fetters are those which bind by nothing material, yet cannot be broken.

 The wise can save people and save them constantly.
 The wise can help and do not leave anyone in trouble without help.
 Thus acts the deep wisdom!

-The wise also instruct people of evil so that such people can find the Base.
+The wise also instruct evil people so that such people can find the Base.

-But if people of evil do not value this help and do not like the Base, the wise leave them: the wise do not value relations with such people.
+But if evil people do not value this help and do not like the Base, the wise leave them: the wise do not value relations with such people.

 This principle is very important!